What Is the Straight-Line Method?

-By far the most easily understood and widely used depreciation method is straight-line, under which an equal amount of depreciation is assigned to each year in the asset’s service life.
+By a large margin, the most easily understandable and widely-used depreciation method is the straight-line method.
+In this approach, an equal amount of depreciation is assigned to each year in the asset’s service life.

 Depreciation = (Cost of the asset – Residual value) / Number of years of useful life

-To explain the straight-line method of depreciation, let’s assume the following data:
+To explain the straight-line method of depreciation, consider the following data:

-Using the above data, yearly straight-line depreciation is $7,200, calculated as follows:
+Using the above data, yearly straight-line depreciation is $7,200, which is calculated as follows:

-To illustrate the calculation of partial year’s depreciation, assume that in the above example the asset was purchased on April 1 rather than on January 2.
-In this case, only 9 months of depreciation expense, or $5,400 ($7,200 x 9/12), is recorded on December 31.
+To illustrate how to calculate partial year’s depreciation, assume that in the above example, the asset was purchased on 1 April rather than on 2 January.

-To illustrate the straight-line method of depreciation, assume that the cost of the asset is $50,000 with a useful life of 10 years.
-The depreciation expense for each year will be as follows:
+Suppose an asset costs $50,000 and has a useful life of 10 years.
+The depreciation expense for each year is:

 50,000 / 10 = $5,000